hackclub/css-starter/README.md

 This is a blank repository all set up for you to start your own website.
 We include [Hack Club's theme](https://theme.hackclub.com/) [CSS](theme.css) for you to use if you wish.

-1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository to create a copy of it
+1. [Click the "Use this template" button](https://github.com/hackclub/css-starter/generate) to create a copy of this repository
 1. Clone your new repository
-   - `git clone https://github.com/<YOURUSERNAMEHERE>/static-site-template.git && cd static-site-template`
+   - `git clone https://github.com/<YOURUSERNAMEHERE>/<YOURREPOSITORYNAME>.git && cd <YOURREPOSITORYNAME>`
 1. Start server
    - `python -m SimpleHTTPServer`
 1. View your server